bennetde/swevisualizer/README.md

 # A OpenGL visualizer for shallow water equations.

-This project was my final submission for the Bachelor Practical Course "Tsunami Simulation" at TUM.
+This group project was my final submission for the Bachelor Practical Course "Tsunami Simulation" at TUM.
 It provides a quick and efficient solution for visualizing tsunami simulations.

 ![A screenshot of the software should appear here](screenshots/SWEVisualizer_Chile.png)